 But the opposite also is true, says Judith Scheman, PhD, Director of Behavioral Medicine in Cleveland Clinic’s Digestive Disease & Surgery Institute.
 Good emotional health can help ease IBS symptoms.
-Behavioral medicine techniques can help your brain help your belly feel better.
+So we spoke with her to get the low-down on how behavioral medicine techniques can help your brain help your belly feel better.

 Your brain and spinal cord form your body’s central nervous system.
 Nerve cells and neurotransmitters, which are chemicals that send signals from one nerve cell to another, run from your brain through your body.
 Those that run along your gastrointestinal tract — including through your stomach and intestines — are called the enteric nervous system.

+It can also slow down or speed up gut motility, the movement of the muscles in your gastrointestinal tract.
 For example, stress can trigger a fight-or-flight reaction in your central nervous system.
-Your hormones and neurotransmitters start gushing.
-Then your enteric nervous system responds by slowing down or stopping digestion to reserve energy for warding off danger.
-Slower digestion can lead to abdominal pain or other gastrointestinal problems.
+Your hormones and neurotransmitters start pumping and your enteric nervous system responds by slowing down or stopping digestion to reserve energy for warding off danger.
+And that slower digestion can lead to abdominal pain or other gastrointestinal problems.